denoland/docs/runtime/reference/cli/bench.md

 });
 ```

-The above example requires the `--allow-read` flag to run the benchmark: `deno bench file_reading.ts --allow-read`.
+The above example requires the `--allow-read` flag to run the benchmark:
+`deno bench --allow-read file_reading.ts`.

 ## Grouping and baselines